charliekarlsson/signless-demo-backend/RAILWAY_QUICK_DEPLOY.md

 This applies database migrations before the API starts accepting traffic.
 (Optional) set **Install Command** to `npm ci` for faster deterministic installs.

+> ℹ️ Tip: the repo now includes a `Procfile` with the same command so new Railway projects pick it up automatically.
+Updating an existing service still requires changing the Start Command in the dashboard once.

 ### 5. Deploy & verify

 Railway deploys automatically once the configuration saves.
 After the deploy turns green, test the health endpoint: